LinusTM/inventory-system/api/README.md

 ### create the database

-At the moment, the REST API expects that the name of your database is "db_testing".
+At the moment, the REST API expects that the name of your database is `db_testing`.
-You may create this database by connecting to it over cli, and then using the command "CREATE DATABASE db_testing;".
+You may create this database by connecting to it over cli, and then using the command `CREATE DATABASE db_testing;`.

 If you are using the nix-shell, you may connect to the database by simply typing `mariadb db_testing`.

 ### synchronize the database with the REST API

-Use the command "dotnet ef database update", afterwards you may choose to run the database, and it should figure it out.
+Use the command `dotnet ef database update`, afterwards you may choose to run the database, and it should figure it out.